Traditional Easter Customs in the Salzburg Lungau Region

 The Ratscherbuben

-From Maundy Thursday to Good Friday, it is mostly schoolchildren who parade through the villages of Salzburg Lungau region with their rattling drums (made from wood), announcing the times in front of the houses and singing: "Wir ratschen, wir ratschen den englischen Gruas (= Engelsgruß), den jeder Christgläubige betn muas.
-Foits niada auf enkane Knia, bets drei Vaterunser und a Ave Maria" (translation: We rattle, we rattle the holy greeting, that every chrisitan shall pray.
-Fall down on your knees, pray 3 Our Fathers and a Hail Mary).
-On the last day, they sing: "We rattle and rattle together for the last time, because the bells are back from Rome."
-Then they go into the houses and ask for a small gift - usually a red egg, sweets or some money.
+From Maundy Thursday to Good Friday, it is mostly schoolchildren who parade through the villages of the Salzburg Lungau region with their rattling drums (made from wood), announcing the times in front of the houses and singing: "Wir ratschen, wir ratschen den englischen Gruas (= Engelsgruß), den jeder Christgläubige betn muas.
+Foits niada auf enkane Knia, bets drei Vaterunser und an Ave Maria" (translation: We rattle, we rattle the holy greeting, that every Chrisitan shall pray.
+Fall down on your knees, pray three Our Father and a Hail Mary).
+On the last day of this tradition they sing: "Wir ratschen und ratschen zum letzten Mal z'samm, weil die Glocken sind wieder da aus Rom." (translation: We rattle and rattle together for the last time, because the bells are back from Rome.)
+Then they go into the houses and ask for a small gift – usually a red egg, sweets, or some money.

 The Gonesrennen